House Republicans clash with Attorney General Garland, accusing him of favoring Hunter Biden

 An investigation into Hunter Biden had been run by the U.S. Attorney for Delaware, Trump appointee David Weiss, who Garland kept on to finish the probe and insulate it from claims of political interference.
 Garland granted Weiss special counsel status last month, giving him broad authority to investigate and report his findings.

-Asked by Republican Rep. Dan Bishop of North Carolina whether he had tried to figure out if Weiss was facing any hurdles in bringing charges against the president’s son, Garland said he had purposely kept his distance to keep a promise not to interfere.
+When asked by Rep. Dan Bishop, R-N.C., whether he had tried to figure out if Weiss was facing any hurdles in bringing charges against the president’s son, Garland said he had purposely kept his distance to keep a promise not to interfere.

 “The way to not interfere was to not investigate an investigation,” Garland said.

+“Do you know what people would have said if you had asked for U.S. Attorney Weiss’ resignation when you became attorney general?”
+Buck asked Garland.
+“They would have said that you were obstructing the Hunter Biden investigation and you were firing a Republican appointee so that you could appoint a Democrat to slow walk this investigation.”

+He added, “You would have been criticized either way, whether you acted or did not act in that situation.”

-Weiss, since 2018, has overseen the day-to-day running of the probe and another special counsel, Jack Smith, is in charge of the Trump investigation, though Garland retains final say on both as attorney general.
+Weiss, since 2018, has overseen the day-to-day running of the probe, while another special counsel, Jack Smith, is in charge of the Trump investigation, though Garland retains final say on both as attorney general.

 Garland said no one at the White House had given him or other senior officials at the Justice Department direction about the handling of the Hunter Biden investigation.
 Asked whether he had spoken with Weiss, Garland said he had followed his pledge not to interfere in the investigation but declined to say whether or how often he had spoken with the newly named special counsel, citing the ongoing investigation.